 User name[Fixture]> Delete #[Macro 42].1 Thru 5 |

-Improved cue commands in sequences: Commands
+Improved cue commands in sequences: Commands can be disabled per cue part.

-The existing column for Command Delay is grouped together with the new Enabled column in a grouping column
+The existing column for Command Delay is grouped together with the new Enabled column in a grouping column called Command.
+The single Command column stays separated in order to be able to change its size independently.

 The Enabled column can be set to Yes or No, and defines if the command of the cue part will be

 executed or not.
-It is only possible to edit this cell if there is a command set up in the cue
+It is only possible to edit this cell if there is a command set up in the cue part.

 In addition, the Cue Command (former Command Enable) property of Sequences was adjusted: It can be set to these values: